mdb571/covidtrack-extension/README.md

 - Uses [covidindia](api.covidindia.org) API

 ## Download
+  - ### Firefox

      - Download for Mozilla Firefox: [CovidTrack India🦠](https://addons.mozilla.org/en-US/firefox/addon/covidtrack-india/)

+ - ### Chrome
+   For chrome you have to add the extension manually since it is not available in webstore.

+    - Go to the browser address bar and type `chrome://extensions`
+    - Check the `Developer Mode` button to enable it.
+    - Click on the `Load Unpacked Extension` button.
+    - Select your extension’s extracted directory.

 ## Screenshots